Litharge/DIPT/README.md

 Clone the repository

+Install locally with pip, pipenv etc

+    python -m pipenv install -e <path to DIPT>

 ## Core Usage

 Core usage handles cv2 windowing, rendering and descendant updates for you.

+See samples/core_usage.py for an example of a simple tree

 ### Defining an Operation